 Shinbun-jin:

-The goal is the write the monthly Kinjin newsletter and other special issues.
+The goal is to write the monthly Kinjin newsletter and other special issues.
 Members can either write, proofread, brainstorm, work on design, provide photos, or anything related to writing the Shinbun.
 Kinjin used to have a Shinbun back in the old days as well.
-At least 21 issues were written between 2007 and 2012.
-In 2018 the Kitsune board started the monthly mail, highlighting all activities of the upcoming month.
+In 2018, the Kitsune board started the monthly mail, highlighting all activities of the upcoming month.
 An idea to expand the monthly mail led to the newly revived Shinbun of the Koi board.

 Shoubu-jin: